- To sign up for the course, please fill in this form.

 Legendary Tier: Students must:

-- Complete at least 12 quizzes on time (before the following lecture date as specified on the website); and
+- Complete at least 10 quizzes on time (before the following lecture date as specified on the website); and

-- (10 marks) Finish the HW by [due date].
+- Finish the HW by [due date].

-- (20 marks) Finish the Lab by [due date].
+- Finish the Lab by [due date].

 Ninja Tier: Students must:

-- Complete at least 10 quizzes on time (before May 10th 2023 PST); and
+- Complete at least 8 quizzes on time (before May 5th 2023 PST); and

-- (20 marks) Finish the Lab by [due date].
+- Finish the Lab by [due date].

-- for example a blog post on:
+For example a blog post on:

 - Summarizing information from certain lectures